Martin Luther King Jr. Conspiracy Trial Found The Government, Not James Earl Ray, Guilty Of His Murder

 The United States Department of Justice (DoJ) refutes the notion that the government had any involvement in a conspiracy to murder King.
 According to an analysis of the King v.
 Jowers proceedings published on the DoJ website, the department maintains that evidence presented in the case was “contradictory” and “based on uncorroborated secondhand and thirdhand hearsay accounts.”

-The DoJ closed its investigation and stands by the theory that James Earl Ray acted alone when he shot Dr. Martin Luther King Jr., however, there are many who insist that Ray was framed.
+The DoJ closed its investigation and stands by the theory that James Earl Ray acted alone when he shot Dr. Martin Luther King Jr. However, there are many who insist that Ray was framed.
 Judge Joe Brown presided over some of the last proceedings and would have ruled that James Earl Ray was not the shooter.

 Shortly after the verdict, Coretta Scott King applauded the jury’s decision.
 In a statement which is posted on The King Center for Nonviolent Social Change website, Mrs. King declared it a victory for both her family and America.
 In her eyes, they got justice and called the win a “victory for truth itself.”